communitiesuk/submit-social-housing-lettings-and-sales-data/docs/monitoring.md

 - AWS access

 #### Accessing the rails console
+Prerequisite:
+Configure AWS auth following the [documentation in the infra repo](https://github.com/communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/blob/main/docs/development_setup.md).
+This also details how to enter a subshell with suitable AWS credentials.

 In a shell using suitable AWS credentials for the relevant account (e.g. the development, staging, or production account), run `./exec.sh env command`

 E.g. `./exec.sh staging "rails c"` - this will open the rails console on an app container in the staging environment, when authenticated for the staging aws account.